Distributed graph problems through an automata-theoretic lens: Correctness of the classification of problems

 Path $G'$ has the same length as $G$, and hence $G'$ is also a solvable instance and $\A$ has to be able to find a feasible solution.
 As the radius-$r$ neighborhoods of $e_1$ and $e_2$ are the same in $G$ and $G'$, algorithm $\A$ will label them with $q$ in both $G$ and $G'$.
 But as $q$ is not flexible, we can this way eventually construct an instance in which the distance between the two edges with label $q$ is $k$ such that $\M_\Pi$ does not have a walk of length $k$ from $q$ back to itself, and hence $\A$ cannot produce a valid solution. \end{proof}

-\begin{lemma} Let $\Pi$ be a symmetric $\LCL$ problem that is solvable in undirected cyclepaths of length $n$ for infinitely many values of $n$.
-Assume that $\A$ solves $\Pi$ in for all solvable instances, and assume that for arbitrarily large values of $n$, we can find a cyclepath of length $n$ such that there is an edge $e_1$ with the following properties: \begin{itemize} \item The distance between $e_1$ and the nearest degree-$1$ node (if any) is more than $n/10$. \item Algorithm $\A$ labels both $e_1$ with a state $q_1$ that is not mirror-flexible. \end{itemize} Then the round complexity of $\A$ has to be $\Omega(n)$. \end{lemma}
+\begin{lemma} Let $\Pi$ be a symmetric $\LCL$ problem that is solvable in undirected cycles or paths of length $n$ for infinitely many values of $n$.
+Assume that $\A$ solves $\Pi$ in for all solvable instances, and assume that for arbitrarily large values of $n$, we can find a cycle or a path of length $n$ such that there is an edge $e_1$ with the following properties: \begin{itemize}[noitemsep] \item The distance between $e_1$ and the nearest degree-$1$ node (if any) is more than $n/10$. \item Algorithm $\A$ labels both $e_1$ with a state $q_1$ that is not mirror-flexible. \end{itemize} Then the round complexity of $\A$ has to be $\Omega(n)$. \end{lemma}

 \begin{proof} We give the proof for the case of a path; the case of a cycle is similar.
 To reach a contradiction, assume the complexity of $\A$ is sublinear.
 Pick a sufficiently large $n$ such that the algorithm runs in $r \ll n/20$ rounds and paths of length $n$ are solvable.
 For the purposes of this proof, orient the path so that the distance between $e_1$ and the end of the path is at least $n/2$.
 Let $e_2$ be an edge between $e_1$ and the end of the path such that the distance between $e_1$ and $e_2$, and the distance between $e_2$ and the endpoint is at least $n/10$.
 Decompose the path $G$ in fragments